priyanshuverma-dev/edunotify/README.md

+> Important!
+> This project is no more maintained by anyone and online preview is also shut down.
+You can still see the code and build something new.
+For any collaboration feel free to contact [Priyanshu Verma](https://www.linkedin.com/in/priyanshuverma04/)

 # EduNotify

 EduNotify is a web application designed to provide a notice board feature for educational institutions, allowing users to manage notices with role-based access control.
 The application leverages technologies such as Permit.io, Clerk Authentication, Next.js, Tailwind CSS, and Shadcn-UI to deliver a seamless and intuitive user experience.